Skip to content

 What is another name for Castile soap?

-Sometimes labelled “pure vegetable soap” or “olive-oil soap,” depending on formulation and regional terminology.
+It’s sometimes labelled “pure vegetable soap,” “olive-oil soap,” or “vegetable oil soap,” depending on the formulation and regional terminology.

 Key takeaways